 Some of the notable clients that I have played for include The National Trust, The Woodland Trust, Mercedes Benz, The Royal Institute of British Architects, The Scotch Malt Whisky Society and The England Football Team.
-I have also played in some stunning venues, including Leeds Castle, Stourhead, Woburn Abbey, The National Botanic Gardens of Wales and The Bodleian Library at Oxford University.
+I have also played in some stunning venues, including The Dorchester, Highclere, Leeds Castle, The National Botanic Gardens of Wales and The Bodleian Library at Oxford University.

 Probably my most unusual performance has been live on BBC1’s Crimewatch, playing an example of a stolen harp for over six million viewers.

 “So many people spoke of the spirit of gentle peace, relaxation and oneness that they experienced from you.”

-Liz Barry – Care for the World Team, Wheatley URC
+— Liz Barry – Care for the World Team, Wheatley URC